cangermueller/deepcpg/README.md

     --out_report ./eval/report.tsv
 ```

-This command predicts the missing methylation states for all cells and chromosomes and evaluated prediction performances on partially observed data.
-Results will be stored in `./eval/data.h5` and performance metrics in `./eval/report.tsv`.
+This command predicts missing methylation states of all cells and chromosomes and evaluates prediction performances using known methylation states.
+Predicted states will be stored in `./eval/data.h5` and performance metrics in `./eval/report.tsv`.

 Content
 -------